DevkumarPatel21/DevkumarPatel21/README.md

 •	Extensively worked on OLTP Relational Schema with Normalization and OLAP Dimensional Modeling using Star and Snowflake schema.
 Expertise in database design, modeling, and data mining.

 •	Created partitions on tables, indexes, and index views as well as querying and managed partitions from the optimization point of view.
-Pivoting tables and executed SQL queries to manage the data.
+Pivoting tables and executed SQL queries to manage the data

 •	Experience in Importing/Exporting and collecting 5000 data from various data sources like Excel, Flat File, and surveys.